vaiibhavgupta/scaler-data-science-and-machine-learning-certification/README.md

-# scaler_certification
-The repository contains my project work in the scaler certification

-Data Science and Machine Learning Certification at Scaler
+# Data Science and Machine Learning Certification at Scaler

 I am currently enrolled in a Data Science and Machine Learning certification at Scaler.
 The certification will help me in building strong foundations and in enhancing my knowledge of the following topics: